 Related Criteria And Research

--- The Weakness In Capital Markets Revenues Appears More Structural Than Cyclical, July 2, 2012
+— The Weakness In Capital Markets Revenues Appears More Structural Than Cyclical, July 2, 2012

--- Rating Securities Companies, June 9, 2004
+— Rating Securities Companies, June 9, 2004

 Leucadia National Corp.

-Issuer Credit Rating BB+/Watch Pos/-- BB+/Stable/--
+Issuer Credit Rating BB+/Watch Pos/— BB+/Stable/—

 Senior Unsecured BB+/Watch Pos BB+